mikebrad140/ST558---Project-2/Business.md

 ST558: Project 2
 ================
 Michael Bradshaw and Yejun Han
-2023-07-05
+2023-07-07

 - <a href="#channel-of-interest-business"
   id="toc-channel-of-interest-business">Channel of Interest: Business</a>
-  - <a href="#introduction-to-the-project-to-be-completed-by-yejun"
+  - <a href="#introduction-to-the-project"
-    id="toc-introduction-to-the-project-to-be-completed-by-yejun">Introduction
-    to the Project (To be Completed by Yejun)</a>
+    id="toc-introduction-to-the-project">Introduction to the Project</a>
   - <a href="#import-the-data" id="toc-import-the-data">Import the Data</a>
   - <a href="#splitting-the-data-into-test-and-training-datasets"
     id="toc-splitting-the-data-into-test-and-training-datasets">Splitting